arfc/arfc.github.io/manual/guides/writing/ms-thesis.md

 A great way to do this with Prof. Huff is the following workflow:

 - Note the [ms-thesis-template](https://github.com/arfc/ms-thesis-template) in the arfc github org.
-- Create a GitHub respository in your own GitHub user space (ideally, usetemplate).
+- Create a GitHub respository in the ARFC GitHub space (ideally, using the template).
 - Work on this document in your repository.
 Feel free to use feature branches and merge into master, or just commit directly to master as you go.
-- You need to give Prof. Huff collaborator permission on this repository to allow issue assignment.
+- If your MS repository is in your own GitHub user pace, then give Prof. Huff collaborator permission on this repository to allow issue assignment.
 - At some point, you decide that a part of your masters thesis is ready for Prof. Huff's review (e.g. the literature review chapter)
 - (optional) Tag the repository at that state. (e.g. ch1-draft-1)